 Depending on the type of re-registration, you will need to complete the appropriate application.
 You should then do the following:

-We will contact you within two working days of receipt of your request to book your appointment.
+We aim to contact you within five working days of receipt of your request to book your appointment.

-If your child was born in Surrey you can re-register the birth at any one of the following register offices in Surrey: Camberley, Farnham, Guildford, Leatherhead, Reigate or Weybridge.
+If your child was born in Surrey you can re-register the birth at any one of the following register offices in Surrey: Guildford, Leatherhead or Weybridge.

 Re-registration following the natural parents' marriage